RMIT-University-Medical-Radiations/HFLung-segmentation/README.md

 **install the requirements**
 `pip install -r requirements.txt`

-# Set up the RNSH dataset from TCIA
+# Download the RNSH dataset from TCIA

 **install the NBIA data retriever**
 ```